 To thrive, hermit crabs must be kept in a warm environment.
 However, if the temperature is too hot, hermit crabs are prone to overheating and dehydration.

 Overheated and dehydrated hermit crabs create bubbles to aerate their gills.
-Bubbling is often a last-ditch effort to save themselves, but you can observe overheating before it causes irreversible damage.
+Bubbling is often a last-ditch attempt to save itself, but you can observe overheating before it causes irreversible damage.

-If a hermit crab is digging more than usual, it’s probably trying to find more suitable conditions.
+If a hermit crab is digging more than usual, it’s trying to find more suitable conditions.

-According to Ecology, wild hermit crabs dig deeper to find cooler, moister, and safer places.
-Check the tank’s temperature and humidity levels if you observe this behavior in most hermit crabs.
+According to Ecology, wild hermit crabs dig deeper to find cool, moist, and safe places.
+Check the tank’s temperature and humidity levels if you observe this behavior.

 If the tank has a heater, put it on the side of the tank, not the bottom.
 Placing it at the bottom of the tank heats the substrate, which can be a fire hazard.
 A heater should be used to warm up the air.